Catalysis in Action via Elementary Thermal Operations

 A qutrit system is the simplest setup where $\clSeto$ deviates from $\clSto$.
-Furthermore, no-go results established for qutrits, ruling out certain swap series from generating extremal points of $\clSeto$, hold true for any three levels of higher-dimensional scenarios.
-Here, we provide a full characterization of $\clSeto(\pstate)$ for any qutrit state $\pstate$ by defining two simple sets:
+Furthermore, the no-go results established for qutrits, which rule out certain swap series from generating extreme points of $\clSeto$, hold true for any three levels of higher-dimensional scenarios.
+Here, we provide a full characterisation of $\clSeto(\pstate)$ for any qutrit state $\pstate$ by defining two simple sets.

 \begin{enumerate} \item The set containing the initial $ \pstate $ after undergoing not more than 2 non-identical neighbouring swaps:

 \item The set of states that undergo three neighbouring swaps or a non-neighbouring swap: